kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

 ---
-description: "Explains Kora gRPC server: protobuf Gradle plugin setup, server configuration, unary and streaming handlers, io.grpc.Status error handling, ServerInterceptor interceptors and their execution order, lifecycle and readiness, telemetry, and reflection.
-Use when working with GrpcServerModule, GrpcServerConfig, GrpcServerBuilderConfigurer, ServerInterceptor, StreamObserver, reflectionEnabled, Server Reflection."
+description: "Explains the Kora gRPC server: protobuf Gradle plugin setup, GrpcServerConfig options, unary and streaming StreamObserver handlers, io.grpc.Status error handling, the virtual-thread execution model, ServerInterceptor interceptors and their order, TLS through ServerCredentials, builder tuning through Configurer, lifecycle and readiness, telemetry and reflection.
+Use when working with GrpcServerModule, GrpcServerConfig, Configurer, ServerCredentials, ServerInterceptor, StreamObserver, reflectionEnabled, Server Reflection."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about the Kora gRPC server: protobuf Gradle plugin setup, server configuration, unary and streaming handlers, io.grpc.Status error handling, ServerInterceptor interceptors and their execution order, scoping and metadata authorization, lifecycle and readiness, telemetry, and reflection; key triggers include GrpcServerModule, GrpcServerConfig, GrpcServerBuilderConfigurer, ServerInterceptor, StreamObserver, reflectionEnabled, Server Reflection.
-Note: gRPC server interceptors are global io.grpc.ServerInterceptor beans only; there is no @GrpcService or @InterceptWith annotation in this module."
+  use_when: "Use this file for Kora docs or implementation questions about the Kora gRPC server: protobuf Gradle plugin setup, server configuration, unary and streaming handlers, io.grpc.Status error handling, the per-connection virtual-thread execution model, ServerInterceptor interceptors and their execution order, scoping and metadata authorization, TLS, lifecycle and readiness, telemetry and reflection; key triggers include GrpcServerModule, GrpcServerConfig, Configurer, ForwardingServerBuilder, ServerCredentials, ServerInterceptor, StreamObserver, reflectionEnabled, Server Reflection.
+Note: the server runs on the gRPC OkHttp transport, handlers are synchronous StreamObserver-based generated stubs, and interceptors are global io.grpc.ServerInterceptor components only — there is no @GrpcService or @InterceptWith annotation in this module."
 ---

 The module starts a `gRPC server` based on [`grpc-java`](https://grpc.io/docs/languages/java/basics/) and connects handlers from the application graph to it.
 A handler is a `BindableService`, usually a class that extends a generated `...ImplBase` and implements unary or streaming `RPC` methods.

-Kora creates a `NettyServerBuilder`, adds server services, user-defined and standard `ServerInterceptor`, manages the server lifecycle, and participates in application readiness checks.
+Kora builds the server on the `gRPC OkHttp` transport, adds the services and `ServerInterceptor` implementations found in the graph together with its own telemetry interceptor, manages the server lifecycle, and participates in application readiness checks.
-If configuration parameters are not enough, the resulting `NettyServerBuilder` can be additionally configured in code through `GrpcServerBuilderConfigurer`.
+If configuration parameters are not enough, the resulting builder can be additionally configured in code through a `Configurer` component.

 For a step-by-step walkthrough before the reference details, see [gRPC Server](../guides/grpc-server.md) and [Advanced gRPC Server](../guides/grpc-server-advanced.md).